SereneLian/APPD_subtype/README.md

-# EHR Contrastive Learning and Subtyping
+# AD and PD Subtyping using EHR

 This repository contains code to apply contrastive learning on Electronic Health Record (EHR) data and generate patient subtypes.
 The approach leverages a Transformer-based model fine-tuned using a contrastive loss on sequential EHR data.
 The code computes patient embeddings, clusters them using KMeans, and calculates the optimal k using prediction strength.